vinast/vinast/README.md

 ## I'm a Single Fighter Developer!

 - 🔭 I’m currently working on a ton of side project!
-- 🌱 I’m currently learning about DevOps C++ / C and JavaScript
+- 🌱 I’m currently learning about Web Dev and Mobile Dev
 - 👯 I’m looking to collaborate with other developer
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I like play fotball & volleyball, finding bug and create unfinished side project